 The kidneys remove a significant portion of Adderall from the system.
 If you have kidney disease, it can take longer for the drug to leave your system.

-- Adderall contains two stimulants – amphetamine and dextroamphetamine; psychiatrists use Adderall to treat people with ADHD or narcolepsy.
+- Adderall contains two stimulants – amphetamine and dextroamphetamine.
+Psychiatrists use Adderall to treat people with ADHD and narcolepsy.

-- Its abuse is increasingly common, especially among young people.
-The FDA warns that abuse can lead to sudden death and other hazardous complications.
+- FDA warns that abuse can lead to sudden death and other hazardous complications.

 Getting Help for Amphetamine Addiction